ebebbington/dami/README.md

 ### `DAMI.to(eventName: string, data: DAMIData): Promise<void>`

-Sends an event to the AMI, with data
+Sends an action to the AMI, with data if needed.

 ```typescript
 await Dami.to("Originate",  {